ipropper/easybatch-tutorials/src/main/java/org/easybatch/tutorials/advanced/cbrd/README.md

-# Content-Based record dispatcher Tutorial 1
+# Content-Based record writer tutorial

 ## Description

-This tutorial is a show case of the `ContentBasedRecordDispatcher`.
+This tutorial is a show case of the `ContentBasedBlockingQueueRecordWriter`.
-The goal is to process a directory containing multiple files and to dispatch these files based on their content type.
+The goal is to process a directory containing multiple files and to dispatch these files to worker jobs based on their content type.
 Input files are processed in parallel using multiple queues.

 ## Pre-requisite